 In late 2018, award-winning Diamond Schmitt Architects and Ottawa-based KWC Architects were selected to design the new Joint Facility.
 In December 2018, the architects made their first public appearance, and clearly stated that, in line with the LAC and OPL’s direction, they planned to connect and collaborate with the public in the development of the new facility’s architectural design.

 “Our process is collaborative because we know from experience that our best projects are the result of a collaborative process, a conversation, a synthesis of program and a resolution of functional need,” Don Schmitt said.1

 Public engagement on the design of the Joint Facility – billed as the “Inspire555 Series” – was launched in February 2019.
-Over the past 10 months, close to 4,000 members of the public have participated in in-person and online engagement activities that have helped shape the design that was revealed in January 2020.
+Over the past 10 months, more than 4,000 members of the public have participated in in-person and online engagement activities that have helped shape the design that was revealed in January 2020.

 As part of the Indigenous engagement stream for the joint facility, they also met with Algonquin Anishinabe communities, to ensure Indigenous contributions from the host nation were integrated into the design.
 Additional engagement that includes meeting with the Urban Indigenous community of Ottawa, including other First Nations, Inuit and Métis people, as well as representatives from national organizations to better understand their needs and interests will be scheduled throughout 2020.